Glove Shell Materials

 The key tradeoff between the different types of leather is durability and dexterity—how rugged the hide is versus how supple it is.
 And choosing the right safety gloves depends on the task you’re using the gloves for.
 For instance, tasks that require a greater sense of motion or dexterity, elk skin, deerskin, or goatskin are the ideal choice of leather.
 For tasks where there is a high risk of arc flash, a more rugged material like cow split, horse, or buffalo will offer the necessary protection.

-Liners are usually sewn into leather gloves to offer additional protection from hazards like cut, puncture, heat, cold, and other additives and treatments can also be integrated to enhance glove performance such as oil and water resistance, back of hand protection, and finger caps, among others.
-More details on this are covered in Glove Additives and Treatments | Glove Treatments.
+Liners are usually sewn into leather gloves to offer additional protection from hazards like cut, puncture, heat, and cold.
+Other additives and treatments can also be integrated to enhance glove performance, such as liquid resistance, back of hand protection, and finger caps, among others.

 KNITTED YARN